opensearch-project/documentation-website/_security/audit-logs/storage-types.md

 Name | Data type | Description
 :--- | :--- | :---
-`plugins.security.audit.config.data_stream.template.manage` | Boolean | If `true`, the template for the data stream is managed by Opensearch.
+`plugins.security.audit.config.data_stream.template.manage` | Boolean | When `true`, the template for the data stream is managed by OpenSearch.
 Default is `true`.
 `plugins.security.audit.config.data_stream.template.name` | String | The name of the data stream template.
 Default is `opensearch-security-auditlog`.
 `plugins.security.audit.config.data_stream.template.number_of_replicas` | Integer | The number of replicas for the data stream.
 Default is `0`.
 `plugins.security.audit.config.data_stream.template.number_of_shards` | Integer | The number of shards for the data stream.
 Default is `1`.